XPRIZE/GLEXP-Team-CCI/README.md

 Pubbly: A Rapid Production System of Publishing Engaging, Interactive, Educational Materials

 The pubbly system consists of three main projects.
 The Desktop design tools, the Web console, and the Cordova school house application.
+Build instructions for each are in the coresponding subfolders.

 DESIGN TOOLS